rishab4352/CS211/README.md

 Rle.c compresses a string depending on the letter given.
 For example, aaabbcccc, would become a3b2c4.

 list.c uses pointers and struct in a linked list to organize a text input of numbers that sorts them in order.

+PA2

+Estimate.c is a file that I wrote which takes a input of a matrix and can muliply, inverse, or traspose a matrix in a given text file.
+After it prints the matrix and I listed all the function.
+I used malloc and other data structures to do so.